cakuba/ULS4US/README.md

 ```
 you should find the predictions for the sample test data saved as PNG files in the sub-directory 'pred'.

 And congratulations, you have just used ULS4US for your own data!
+Also, we have prepared some sample test data in the directory `data/all_mixed` and provided the predictions of ULS4US for these test data in the directory `pred`.
+Please feel free to let us know if you have any questions.

 ## Who are we?